-The Junior Research Group Herpes Viruses (from left): Sarah Schlagowski, TA; Alexander Hahn, Dr. rer. nat.; Bojan Hörnich, M. Sc.; Anna Großkopf, Dr. rer. nat.; Dr. Thomas Fricke (PhD); Stefano Scribano, M. Sc.
+Alexander Hahn, Dr. rer. nat.; Anna Großkopf, Dr. rer. nat.; Bojan Hörnich, M. Sc (graduated as Dr. rer. nat., current position at DLR).; Sarah Schlagowski, TA; Dr. Thomas Fricke (PhD); Stefano Scribano, M. Sc.

 KSHV and RRV

 We are studying the human pathogen Kaposi’s sarcoma-associated herpesvirus (KSHV), a gamma2-herpesvirus or rhadinovirus, and the related rhesus monkey rhadinovirus (RRV), a similar virus of rhesus macaques.
 KSHV is a tumor virus.
 It is associated with Kaposi’s sarcoma and two B cell malignancies, primary effusion lymphoma and multicentric Castleman’s disease.
-While KSHV is not a major health burden in the industrialized world, it is in Sub-Saharan Africa and in the context of HIV infection.
+KSHV causes significant morbidity and mortality in Sub-Saharan Africa and in the context of HIV infection.

 A major focus of our research is on the interaction of viral glycoproteins with cellular receptors.
 These receptor interactions are critical for entry of the virus into host cells and constitute a major determinant of viral tropism, governing which cell types and which tissues are targeted by the virus.
 We are using our knowledge about specific virus-receptor interactions to generate modified viruses that are defective in the use of certain receptors or that exhibit altered cell and tissue tropism.
 In the long run we want to apply these modified viruses as experimental vaccines and vaccine vectors.